 What can employees use PFML for?

-Workers can utilize MA PFML for a wide range of family- and medical-related issues.
+Workers can utilize MA PFML for various family- and medical-related issues.

 Employees can receive PFML to: